Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Types - I recommend four sections.
 More detail in each one below.

     * Skills - Rather than "Summary of Qualifications".
 This should be at the top.
-Mewtwo writes to move this to the bottom "once u actually have experience".
+[Anonymous] writes to move this to the bottom once you have experience.

     * Projects - Depending on your side projects vs work experience, either Projects or Experience should be before the other.